nishtha-kalra/sia.vision-monorepo/README.md

 - **Firebase Security Rules**: Protect user data and authentication
 - **MongoDB Access Control**: Secure MongoDB Atlas with IP whitelisting and authentication
+- **Custody Wallet Security**: Server-side private key management with encryption ✨ NEW
-- **Authentication Required**: All story creation features require authentication
+- **Authentication Required**: All story creation and IP protection features require authentication
 - **Owner-Based Access**: Users can only access their own stories and assets
 - **Rate Limiting**: Contact forms and API calls are rate-limited
 - **Input Validation**: All user inputs are sanitized and validated